Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 Here are some fascinating Italy facts that are always good to know:

-Did you know that Italy surrounds two of the world’s smallest countries?
-These are San Marino in Northern Italy, which is also the oldest republic in the world, and Vatican City in Rome, the smallest country in the world.
+And again, remember, Italy surrounds two of the world’s smallest countries!
+These are San Marino in Northern Italy, which is also the oldest republic in the world and a fully independent country, and Vatican City in Rome, the smallest country in the world.

 Italy is quite densely populated, with most people living in the country's northern regions.
 The Po Valley, also referred to as Padan Plain, is an area with many industrial centres.
-Almost half of Italy's population live in the Po Valley.
+More than one third of Italy's population live in the Po Valley.
 The Po Valley's biggest cities include Milan (Milano), Modena, Turin (Torino) and Verona.

 Milan is the main industrial centre of Italy and also known to be one of the world's fashion capitals.